open-data-rescue/climate-data-rescue/README.md

 An Annotation belongs to a parent Transcription and has many Fieldgroups.
 The data attribute persists the content of the individual user entry (such as a name, position, date etc.)

 #### Relationships
-- belongs to: transcription, fieldgroups, asset
+- belongs to: transcription, fieldgroup, asset

 #### Attributes
 - text     "bounds"